rpm-software-management/tito/README.md

 This will create a top-level metadata directory called ".tito/" and commit it to git.
 This directory will store tito's configuration and package metadata on a per branch basis.
-It will be filtered out when creating .tar.gz's.
+It will be filtered out when creating .tar.gz files.

 TAGGING PACKAGES